henb13/frag-finder/README.md

 1. Make sure you have [Node](https://nodejs.org/en/) and [CS:GO Demos Manager](https://github.com/akiver/CSGO-Demos-Manager) installed.
 2. Download or clone this repo.
+3. Delete the [example.json](json/example.json) file in the [json](json) folder.
-3. Open the demos in [CS:GO Demos Manager](https://github.com/akiver/CSGO-Demos-Manager) and analyze them.
-Select all, rick click and select "Export JSON".
+4. Open the demos in [CS:GO Demos Manager](https://github.com/akiver/CSGO-Demos-Manager) and analyze them.
+Select all, right click and select "Export JSON".
 Move the files to the [json](json) folder.
-4. Open your terminal in the root folder of this repo and write `npm start`.
-The text file will be created in the [exports](exports) folder.
+5. Open your terminal in the root folder of this repo and write `npm start`.
+The text file containing the highlights for all demos will be created in the [exports](exports) folder.

 <i>If you want to run the script again with different JSON files, move the already exported text file to a different location to prevent it from being overwritten.</i>